 Agricultural Production is within the Agriculture & Agriculture Operations field of study.
-In this field, Agricultural Production students make up 958 graduates per year.
-In the U. S., Agricultural Production is the 171st most popular college major.
+1,005 Agricultural Production students graduate each year from Agriculture & Agriculture Operations programs.
+In the U. S., Agricultural Production is the 170th most popular college major.

 Look over the ranking breakdown for more info about the selection of the most popular Agricultural Production colleges.

 Sterling College Vermont is one of the finest schools in the country for Agricultural Production.
-34.5% of undergraduate students at Sterling College Vermont are Agricultural Production students.
+At Sterling College Vermont, Agricultural Production students have the benefit of a very focused curriculum.
 Craftsbury Common, Vermont is placed in a quiet, tranquil, outlying area.

 Green Mountain College is among your top options if you want to study Agricultural Production.
 Poultney, Vermont is in a calm, serene, out of the way area.